yenhuanli/yenhuanli.github.io/source/_posts/2017-09-23-blackwell-approachability.markdown

 The strategy of Alice presented above is not exactly the original one proposed by Blackwell, as the original one does not lead to the $O ( 1 / \sqrt{T} )$ with-high-probability convergence rate in Theorem 2.
 The strategy presented above was described in the book by Cesa-Bianchi and Lugosi, without proof.
-The proof above is a mix of the arguments and results in the following references.
+The proof above is basically a mix of the arguments and results in the following references.

 1. Blackwell, D., 1956.
 An analog of the minimax theorem for vector payoffs. *Pac.
 J. Math.*